 A Celebration of Girls’ Chess

-Sunday 26th April 2026 marked a fantastic milestone for girls’ chess on Merseyside, as 50 players from primary and secondary schools came together at Holly Lodge Girls’ College in Liverpool for a truly inspiring tournament.
+Sunday 26th April 2026 marked a fantastic milestone for girls’ chess on Merseyside, as over 50 players from primary and secondary schools came together at Holly Lodge Girls’ College in Liverpool for a truly inspiring tournament.
 Delivered in partnership between Chess in Schools and Communities and She Plays To Win, the event showcased not only the growing strength of girls’ chess, but also the power of opportunity, encouragement, and community.

 From the very first moves to the final checkmates, the atmosphere in the room was electric.
 There was a real sense of excitement, mixed with focus and determination, as players tested their skills in a competitive but welcoming environment.
 The standard of play across both sections was impressive, with many closely fought games and some excellent examples of tactical awareness and resilience.
 For many of the girls, this was their first experience of tournament chess, and it proved to be a hugely positive one: “Is that all a chess tournament was?
 I thought it would be scary.”
 “Playing with a chess clock was intimidating at first, but I got used to it.”